 This site has been on the web since June 29, 2001.
 Click to contact the webmaster with any comments or questions about this page.

-Thanks to Al Bryce from Roseville, California, for his collaboration on the Hawaii section of the Unpage web site.
+Thanks to the late Al Bryce from Roseville, California, for his collaboration on the Hawaii section of the Unpage web site.

 In early years, all Hawaiian leagues competed in a single "Pacific District" tournament, and the winner advanced to the Little League World Series.
 Later, as Little League spread to Hawaiian islands beyond Oahu, the state began organizing its leagues into districts.
 Initially the state was divided into three districts (two on Oahu and one for other islands), and by the end of the 1960s, Hawaiian leagues were organized into eight districts.
 Additionally, the path to the Little League World Series changed for Hawaiian leagues.
 In the early 1960s, leagues began to flourish in Japan, and the Hawaiian champion faced a Japanese league for the right to represent the Pacific in the Little League World Series.
 By 1962, Hawaiian leagues competed in the Western Region like other West Coast states.

 Hawaii currently has five districts, and the champions of these districts meet in a double-elimination tournament that decides the state championship.
 The Hawaiian champion advances to the West Region tournament in San Bernardino, California, and the West Region winner then advances to the Little League World Series in South Williamsport, Pennsylvania.

 Twelve Hawaiian leagues have participated in the Little League World Series, including Honululu Little League, which won the championship at the 2018 Little League World Series.
 The state has produced three Little League World Series champions: West Oahu Little League in 2005, Waipio in 2008, and Honolulu in 2018.
 The 1988 Pearl City Little League all-star squad won the United States championship with a roster that included four players who eventually played in the Little League, Junior League, Senior League, and Big League World Series tournaments.

 Click to view a timeline showing the evolution of the Hawaii Little League tournament structure.